mavryk-network/mavryk-protocol/docs/shell/the_big_picture.rst

 protocol.
 It uses the library ``resto``.
 It is fully interoperable, and auto descriptive, using JSON schema.

-.. |Tezos architecture diagram| image:: octopus.svg
+.. |Mavryk architecture diagram| image:: octopus.svg

 .. _packages: